kubernetes/enhancements/keps/sig-node/6063-pod-pid-limit/README.md

 With this enhancement: I can set the kubelet's `podPidsLimit` to 4096 to support infrastructure pods.
-I can then enforce `spec.resources.limits.pid: "2048"` on tenant pods (via admission control or default LimitRanges).
+I can then enforce `spec.resources.limits.pids: "2048"` on tenant pods (via admission control or default LimitRanges).
 Since the lower value wins, tenant pods are strictly capped at 2048, while infrastructure pods can scale up to the node limit of 4096.